Guide · Published Apr 26, 2026 · 27 min read

 Run each prompt three to five times, average the results, then read the patterns.
 Three runs is the minimum that surfaces variance; five gives you confidence on the top entry.
 Single-run readings are how marketers convince themselves they are winning when they are not.

-Layer 1: Entity Recognition — Does AI Know Your Brand Exists?
+Layer 1: Entity Recognition — does AI know your brand exists?

 Layer 1 is the foundation.
 It tests whether AI has your brand in its model at all, whether the description is accurate, and whether the founder, founding date, and product knowledge are right.
 Fail it, and Layers 2 and 3 are moot.
-In our 40-brand Layer 1 audit (April 2026, run on both gpt-4o and gpt-5.2), 28 of 40 brands (70%) had at least one Layer 1 failure.
+In our 40-brand Layer 1 audit (April 2026, run on both gpt-4o and gpt-5.2), 28 of 40 brands (70%) had at least one Layer 1 failure (full audit dataset).
 The most common failures were entity foundation missing (no Knowledge Graph entry) and a pattern called CONFUSED_IDENTITY: the LLM picking the wrong company with the same name and describing it confidently.

 A diagram showing the three sub-levels within Layer 1: entity foundation, training data, and web search